samerkhair/FSLClassificatin/README.md

 # Usage
-in order to run our project, you should download all the files from the code directory, and follow the instructions written there. you have to change some paths in order to make it work.
+in order to run our project, you should download all the files from the code directory, and follow the instructions written there. you have to change some paths that are specifed in order to make it work.

 |  | file | description |
 | -------- | -------- | -------- |